 Perkʷū́nos (either "Striker" or “Oak God”) is the god of thunder and lightning.
 We’ve already seen him in his great myth, slaying the Serpent.
 As the mighty champion, he is a god of war, particularly against outside dangers and in defense of his people.
 As god of the thunderstorm, he is also a patron of farmers, and therefore connected with fertility, especially of crops.
 Other things connected with him, as will become clear, are gluttony, wheels, pillars, oaks, mountains, bulls, and goats.
 Above all, he is armed with a club, axe, and/or aerial weapon, which he throws.

-Perkʷū́nos survived by name in Albania (Perëndi (“god,” “sky”) (Jakobson, 1972, 6)), Thrace (basically the area of modern Bulgaria) (Perkos), India (Vedic Parjanya and Kalasha Pērūne), and Anatolia (Pirwa (Gamkrelidze and Ivanov, 1995, 694) and Peruna (Jakobson; 1969; 588, 593)).
-There are also the Thracian hero Perkos and the Kush war god Pērūne (Jackson, 2002, 76, n.
-25).
+Perkʷū́nos survived by name in Albania (Perëndi (“god,” “sky”) (Jakobson, 1972, 6)), Thrace (basically the area of modern Bulgaria) (Perkos), India (Vedic Parjanya and the Kush war god Pērūne (Jackson, 2002, 76, n.
+25)), and Anatolia (Pirwa (Gamkrelidze and Ivanov, 1995, 694) and Peruna (Jakobson; 1969; 588, 593)).
 The name might also underlie Greek Keraunós “thunderbolt,” which appears as a title of Zeus, if that is a tabu-variant of *Peraunós (Jakobson, 1972, 6).
-His worship under a name descended from *Perkʷū́nos survived best among the Balts and Slavs; among the Lithuanians, he was called Perkunas (variably, Perū́nas (Jakobson, 1972, 5), and in early texts, Percunus, Percunos, Pirchunos, Perkuns, Parcuns, or Pargnus (West, 2007, 239)), among the Latvians Perkons, among the Old Prussians Percuno(s) (Turville-Petre, 1964, 97), and among the Slavs Perún?
-(Old Russian Perunu, Belorussion Piarun, Slovak Parom).
+His worship under a name descended from *Perkʷū́nos survived best among the Balts and Slavs; among the Lithuanians, he was called Perkunas (variably, Perū́nas (Jakobson, 1972, 5), and in early texts, Percunus, Percunos, Pirchunos, Perkuns, Parcuns, or Pargnus (West, 2007, 239)), among the Latvians Perkons, among the Old Prussians Percuno(s) (Turville-Petre, 1964, 97), and among the Slavs Perúnъ (Old Russian Perunu, Belorussion Piarun, Slovak Parom).
 These Balto-Slavic reflexes were extremely popular; hundreds of places are named after him among the Balts alone (Gimbutas, 1973, 466).
 These include villages (Lithuanian, e.g., Perkūnai, Perkūniškiai, Slavic Perun), hills (e.g., Lithuanian Perkūnkalnis, Slavic Perushtitsa), and rivers (Lithuanian e.g., Perkūnija) (Gimbutas, 1973, 467).

 In Albania, there is a monster called bolla, a term otherwise used for grass snakes (which are positive figures in both the Balkans and the Baltic regions), which on St. George’s Day (April 23) opens its eyes and eats whomever it sees.
 It was originally defeated by St. George (who hunts in the mountains (Elsie, 2001,100)), and cursed to be only able to open its eyes on this day (Elsie, 2001, 47).
 The dragon kulshedra, who guards the Earthly, Sea, and Heavenly Beauties, is a form of this dragon.
 She is defeated by St. Elias, who comes riding on his white horse or chariot of fire to kill her with thunderbolts (Elsie, 2001, 83).
 Her approach is accompanied by rain clouds.
 Churches dedicated to St. Elias are usually on hill tops (Elsie, 2001, 84).